-Massachusetts ODP will continue its much heralded Sports Psychology program, with assistance from Springfield College Athletic Counselors, in conjunction with our winter training.
+Massachusetts ODP will continue hosting classroom sessions in conjunction with the winter training sessions, covering topics such as Sports Psychology, with assistance from Springfield College Athletic Counselors, Nutrition & Wellness, Strength & Conditioning, amongst others.
 There is not another such comprehensive program offered by any club or youth soccer organization in the state.
-Sports psychology is a critical element to training the elite player and is employed at Region 1 Identification Camps.